 Core's Diversity and Inclusion Committee is committed to supporting libraries in incorporating the tenets of anti-racism, diversity, and inclusion into day-to-day library operations and Core committee work.
-With this goal in mind, the committee has compiled a sampling of free resources and tools explicitly related to assessment, building & operations, leadership & management, metadata & collections, and technology.
+With this goal in mind, the committee has compiled a sampling of free resources and tools explicitly related to access & equity, building & operations, leadership & management, metadata & collections, preservation, and technology.
 It includes resources on training, outreach, recruitment and employment, grants and scholarships, and organizations.
 We welcome suggestions for resources to be added to the list.

 - General Resources

 - “This webinar, presented by the Race Forward Government Alliance on Race and Equity (GARE), presented an overview of concepts and approaches libraries are using to reduce racial barriers in their work.
 Case examples from “Advancing Racial Equity in Public Libraries: Case Studies from the Field” shed light on ways that focusing on racial barriers is yielding improved service for all patrons and staff.”

 ALA Equity, Diversity, and Inclusion

 - Features key resources, standards, and competencies across ALA, major initiatives, partnerships, opportunities to get involved, policies, guidelines, and reports.

 Building a Culture of Diversity & Inclusion in Libraries by Tiffany McClary, from the NJ State Library

 Building a Diversity Plan - Strategic Planning for Diversity